muphy2-framework/muphy2/README.md

 ![muphyII_reconnection_coupled_simulation_snapshot](muphyII_reconnection_coupled_simulation_snapshot.png)

-The `muphyII` code is a HPC simulation framework for plasma physics and targeted at collisionless space plasmas in particular. `muphyII` utilizes a hierarchy of models with different inherent scales to address the separation of scales problem typically encountered in
+The `muphyII` code is an HPC simulation framework for plasma physics and targeted at collisionless space plasmas in particular. `muphyII` utilizes a hierarchy of models with different inherent scales to address the separation of scales problem typically encountered in